Calluumm/raid-scrape/README.md

-Requires a feed from an external database to aptly update Ideally ran at gambit reset daily
+Requires a feed from an external database to aptly update,

+Ideally ran at gambit reset daily; Infographic design to be worked on